XRPLF/xrpl.js/packages/ripple-keypairs/README.md

 ```
 generateSeed({entropy?: Array<integer>, algorithm?: string}) -> string
 ```
 Generate a seed that can be used to generate keypairs.
 Entropy can be provided as an array of bytes expressed as integers in the range 0-255.
-If provided, it must be at least 16 bytes long.
+If provided, it must be 16 bytes long (additional bytes are ignored).
 If not provided, entropy will be automatically generated.
 The "algorithm" defaults to "ecdsa-secp256k1", but can also be set to "ed25519".
 The result is a seed encoded in base58, starting with "s".

 ```
 deriveKeypair(seed: string) -> {privateKey: string, publicKey: string}